Wrongful Termination Law

 The Meyer Stephenson attorneys are experienced in a wide variety of wrongful termination claims.
 In Oregon, it is illegal to fire an employee for reporting or opposing unlawful conduct by the employer, such as discrimination, serious workplace health and safety concerns, wage claims, and various other legal or regulatory violations.

 It is important that you consult an attorney with expertise in this area to help you.
-Our attorneys, having worked for large employment law firms in the country as well as leading plaintiff’s employment firms in Portland, have substantial experience representing employees in Oregon wrongful termination claims.
+Our attorneys have substantial experience representing employees in Oregon wrongful termination claims.

 In Oregon, most employer-employee relationships are “at will”.
 This means that the employer is free to hire, discipline, or fire any employee at any time for any reason—unless that reason is contrary to an agreement, or is unlawful under state, federal or local law, or contrary to public policy.
 Federal and Oregon laws protect you from being discriminated at work.
 That means you can’t be fired or demoted, paid less, or otherwise treated differently because you belong to a protected class.